SparqNet/sparq-gitbook/understanding-contracts/setting-up-the-development-environment.md

 ### Manual deploy

 To manually deploy a node, run `./scripts/AIO-setup.sh`.
 Make sure `tmux` is installed, as the script needs it to work.
-The script will create two folders on the project's root - `build_local_testnet` and `local_testnet` - and build and deploy a fresh new instance of a local testnet.
+The script will create two folders at the project's root - `build_local_testnet` and `local_testnet` - and build and deploy a fresh new instance of a local testnet.

 Running the script again will stop the testnet, rebuild it, replace it and restart it on the spot.
 If you wish to manually stop the testnet for some reason, run `tmux kill-server`.
 You can also read the script to find out the specific names of the tmux sessions to manually restart or stop accordingly.